We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There’s no special preparation necessary to get an HIV test.
+There’s no special preparation needed to get an HIV test.
 Choosing one or the other may be a matter of convenience.
-If you want to talk with a doctor in person after taking the HIV test, an office visit may be better for you.
+If you want to talk with a doctor in person after taking an HIV test, an office visit may be better for you.

 When should I be tested?

-Most tests look for antibodies that the body produces to fight HIV infection.
-They don’t develop immediately, but do start to show up within a few weeks to 6 months.
+Most tests look for antibodies that the body produces in response to HIV.
+They don’t develop immediately, but they do start to show up within a few weeks to 6 months.